mozilla/prio-processor/docs/server-roadmap.md

 ## Cost and Performance

 The initial study is planned to run around 1-5 million pings per week with 2500 bits of information.
-A 1 million ping data-set at 2000 pings is estimated to be around 50GB in size.
+A 1 million ping data-set at 2000 bits is estimated to be around 50GB in size.

 The main server is dealing with the main chunk of processing.
 If the initial